sakan811/Honkai-Star-Rail-A-Few-Fun-Insights-with-Data-Analysis/README.md

   - 1: Automatically gather all URLs to each character's page.
   - 2: Manually enter URLs of each character's page.
 - Scrape ATK, DEF, HP, SPD, of each Level of the given character from the website.
-- Save the data in an Excel at the specified directory.
+- Save the data of each character in an Excel at the specified directory.
 - Call a function from ```calculate_hsr.py``` to add additional columns to each file.
 - Save them to the specified directory.